 Salt cools food down, pepper warms it upThis section contains beliefs all on a common theme: Salt cools food down, pepper warms it up.
-Show most recent or highest rated first or go back to salt.

 Until I was 15 years old I believed sprinkling salt on hot food would cool it off enough to eat it.
 My father used to say "Whew!
 This is hot.
 Pass the salt, please."
 When I opted NOT to put salt in my tea to cool it off did my mother tell me the truth of the matter.
 Years later I found out ALL of my brothers and sisters thought the same thing.

 I thought if food was too hot putting salt on it would cool it down.
 If it wasn't hot enough, put on pepper, it made it hotter.